 Squamish is located neat the foot of the Stawamus Chief.

 If you are a train buff, you won’t want to miss seeing the West Coast Railway Heritage Park.
 It has Canada’s second largest vintage collection of locomotives.
 There are 90 pieces of heritage railway cars and artifacts along with a replica of a turn-of-the century railway town.

 The park is open for special events and families will really enjoy the interactive day out with Thomas the Tank Engine.
 Tickets sell out fast for this family-fun event.

 Squamish is home to largest winter gathering of bald eagles in North America between November and February.
 The eagles come from all over the Pacific Northwest and BC interior.

 The best place to see the eagles is from the Eagle Run Viewing Shelter located on the Squamish River just off the Sea-to-Sky Highway.

 Find out more about the EagleWatch Program run by the Squamish Environmental Community.
-Here is their complete list of viewing locations.
+Here is a complete list of viewing locations.
 If you want to take a closer look at the eagles, take an Eagle Float tour down the Squamish River between the middle of November and the end of January.

 This park was formed after a volcano erupted more than 13,000 years ago.
 Take a short walk along the trail to the falls viewpoint to see the spectacular Brandywine Falls.